A New Framework for Modelling Liquidity Pools as Mean Field Games: Model Formulation

-We consider $N$ traders who trade their two tokens ETH and DAI in a liquidity pool.
-Let $X_t^i$ and $Y_t^i$ be the inventories of ETH and DAI, respectively, for the $i$-th trader at time $t$.
+We consider $N$ traders who trade their two tokens ETH and USDC in a liquidity pool.
+Let $X_t^i$ and $Y_t^i$, $i=1\dots,N$, be the inventories of ETH and USDC, respectively, for the $i$-th trader at time $t$.
 The dynamics of the ETH inventory for the $i$-th trader are defined as

-where $\alpha_t^i : [0,T] \to \mathbb{R}$ represents the trading rate, these will be the controls; $\sigma^i$ represent the respective volatilities, which for simplicity we assume are independent of $i$; and $\sigma^i dW_t^i$ represents a random change in the trader's inventory, associated with exogenous market events or inherent wallet usage.
+where $\alpha_t^i : [0,T] \to \mathbb{R}$ represents the trading rate, these will be the controls; $\sigma^i$ represent the respective volatilities, which for simplicity we assume are independent of $i$; and $\sigma^i dW_t^i$ represents a random change in the trader's inventory, associated with exogenous market events or inherent wallet usage, where $W_t^i$ are $N$ uncorrelated Wiener processes.